 The implementation of the restoration plan consists of the preparation of necessary measures, such as the installation of measurement equipment and the application of specific settings such as for instance settings for automatic reconnection of generation.
-Involved DSOs, Significant Grid Users and Restoration Service Provider shall ensure the implementation and availability of required measures.
+Involved DSOs, Significant Grid Users and Restoration Service Provider shall implement and make available the required measures.